Chun Ning Lau

-Chun Ning "Jeanie" Lau is an American physicist who is a Professor of Quantum Materials at Ohio State University.
-Her research considers materials for quantum technologies, including Van der Waals materials and superconductors.
+Chun Ning "Jeanie" Lau is an American physicist currently working as a Professor of Quantum Materials at Ohio State University.
+Her research considers materials for quantum technologies, including van der Waals materials and superconductors.
 She was elected a Fellow of the American Physical Society in 2017.

 Early life and education

-Lau studied physics at the University of Chicago.
-She moved to Harvard University for graduate research.
+Lau studied physics at the University of Chicago, receiving her bachelor's degree in 1994.
+She moved to Harvard University for graduate research where she would earn her master's in 1997.
+Continuing at Harvard, Lau went on to complete her Ph.D. in physics with Michael Tinkham as her doctoral advisor.
+Lau received her Ph.D. and her thesis was published in 2001.
 After completing her doctorate, Lau joined Hewlett Packard Labs, where she worked as a research associate.

 Research and career

-Lau joined the University of California, Riverside as a professor in 2004.
-Whilst at Riverside, she accidentally realized that when stacking three layers of graphene, depending on how the layers were stacked, the structure would behave either as a conductor or an insulator.
+Lau joined the University of California, Riverside as a professor in 2004 and would remain at the university until 2016.
+Whilst at Riverside, she accidentally realized that when stacking three layers of graphene, depending on how the layers were stacked, the structure would behave as either a conductor or an insulator.
 She made use of Raman spectroscopy to understand the precise stacking orders, and predicted that enhanced electronic interactions between layers with specific geometries were responsible for the formation of a band gap.

-Lai moved to Ohio State University as a professor in 2017.
-Shestudies how quantum confinement impacts the electronic properties and works on topological superconductors and the fabrication of 2D materials with Moiré patterns.
+Lau moved to Ohio State University as a professor in 2017.
+She studies how quantum confinement impacts the electronic properties and works on topological superconductors and the fabrication of 2D materials with Moiré patterns.